Updated Jan 30, 2026

 Step 6: Publishing in the App Stores

 Adalo lets you publish your software as a native mobile app to the Apple App Store and Google Play Store.
-However, you’ll need to optimize your software for listing in the app stores.
-Here’s how to do this:
+Unlike web wrappers that simply package a website, Adalo compiles true native code—resulting in faster performance and better user experience.
+Here's how to optimize for listing:

 Once you've completed these three tasks, it's publishing time!
 Because Google and Apple have different procedures, we'll give you a brief overview of both.